GeoDan87/CIT225/lab2.md

----
-marp: false
----

 # Lab 2
 ##
-1. Review the Entity Relationship Diagram (ERD).
+1. Review the [Entity Relationship Diagram](https://github.com/GeoDan87/CIT225/blob/e3ea3cb8e5a7db1a4877e7f14cb34fbc1865f57f/lab2_erd.png) (ERD).
 How does it differ from the ERD that you created last week?
 Are there different entities, are any of the relationships represented differently, if so, please specify a few?
 <br></br>
 <br></br>
 <br></br>